yashodharpatel/Rudramyog/README.md

 This is the official website of my client (Rudramyog).

-Rudramyog is a yoga academy owned by Kanchan Patil.
+Rudramyog is a yoga academy owned by Mrs. Kanchan Patil.

 Into this website, I have added the automated email system for the clients of Rudramyog so that they can get the automatic emails from Rudramyog.